the-last-willy/2022-abstractgl/README.md

-*WORK IN PROGRESS*
+*Nothing is anywhere close to be in a remotely finished state.
+But it's going forward.*

-AbstractGL is a collection of libraries for computer graphics.
+AbstractGL is a collection of libraries for computer graphics (supporting only OpenGL at the moment).

 # Engine module

+This module provides abstractions

+## TODO

+- Abstract it away from OpenGL
+- Move it into its own project

+# File format modules

+Currently (partially) handled file formats (some using external libraries):
+- glTF 2.0  (.gltf)
+- OFF (.off)
+- Wavefront (.mtl, .obj)

+## TODO

+- FBX support
+- Retrieve metadata

 # GLSL module